assafgold1/pizzabossxd/README.md

 ## 👋 welcome aborad
 - 🔭 im currently working on Dreamcod (no questions about that pls)
-- if u wanna contact me u can on discord pizzabossxd or my email [hi@p8.lc](mailto:hi@p8.lc) 📬
+- if u wanna contact me u can on discord pizzabossxd or via email [hi@p8.lc](mailto:hi@p8.lc) 📬
 - u may refer to me by any pronouns 💜
-- fun fact u can check my website [https://p8.lc](https://p8.lc) to see what im listening to on spotify as well as my links uwu
+- fun fact u can check my website [https://p8.lc](https://p8.lc) to see what im listening to on spotify (it is a lot more accurate than here) as well as my links uwu
 ### curator on musixmatch 🎶📜
 ### spotify playlist [https://open.spotify.com/playlist/48f5jl7JqXNEu0C8AeHrel](https://open.spotify.com/playlist/48f5jl7JqXNEu0C8AeHrel) 🎵
 ### i love metal, rap, hyperpop, aesthetic rap, and basically any genre out there 💘